ACH (wrestler): Early life

 Hardie's parents divorced when he was a child and he spent time between the two households, living a "sheltered" life and developing his imagination by reading comic books and watching cartoons.
 Hardie's father is a San Antonio DJ.
 He has two sisters, who are both around ten years older than him.
 At the age of ten, Hardie first saw professional wrestling, when he was invited to a friend's house, where World Championship Wrestling (WCW) was on the television.
 Hardie was immediately fascinated by professional wrestling, particularly the high-flying luchadores.
-After high school, he decided to pursue a career in professional wrestling.
+During high school, he decided to pursue a career in professional wrestling.